 The ‘talk’ used to be a moment of dread for many dads and perhaps still is for some.
 It’s a lot simpler if dads dismiss the idea of a single talk.
 As boys age they will have a variety of questions about sex and sexuality and these can be covered as and when they crop up.
 If there’s a key word here it’s respect.
-Respect your son's questions and his genuine need for answers Click To Tweet In your answers and discussions it’s also about highlighting the importance of respect for partners.
+In your answers and discussions it’s also about highlighting the importance of respect for partners.

 Bullying is a tricky issue to untangle.
 It takes many forms and is sometimes hidden.
 We used to regard bullying as physical intimidation, aggression or violence.
 The boundaries have been broadened and now include teasing, name calling, and cyber bullying.
 Therefore bullying is one or more forms of abuse.
 It’s hurtful, humiliating, and sometimes dangerous.

 As a teenage boy the embarrassment that comes with admitting to being bullied is sometimes enough to keep it hidden.
 Some teens put up a good front but underneath they are being eaten away.